sabinabaghiu/AndroidApp/README.md

 Won't have requirements

-10. As a user, I don't want other people to have access to my schedule.
+10. As a user, I want other people to have access to my schedule.